pjeraldo/methods_pji_metagenomics/README.md

 ## Copyright

 Copyright © 2018, Mayo Foundation for Medical Education and Research.
+All rights reserved.